araleo/rouch/README.md

 rouch <path>

+## To create a new empty file in the current dir

+`rouch filename.ext`

-## To create a new empty file
+## To create a new empty file in a specified dir, creating intermediate folders if they don't exist

-rouch
+`rouch some/system/path/filename.ext`

+## Supports windows syntax

+`rouch some\system\path\filename.ext`